 South Florida is an attractive place to call home.
-It's no wonder termites also love Miami-Dade, Broward, Palm Beach and other South Florida neighborhoods.
-In fact, termites are predicted to damage over 50% of South Florida structures by 2040, according to University of Florida researchers in a 2015 report.
+It's no wonder termites also love West Palm Beach, Miami, Fort Lauderdale, Naples, Fort Myers, Fort Pierce and other South Florida neighborhoods.
+In fact, termites are predicted to damage over 50% of South Florida structures by 2040, according to University of Florida researchers.

 What kinds of termites are we talking about here?

 The four major types of termites in Florida that could infest your home are: